nrsyed/computer-vision/README.md

 Python: [real_time_histogram.py](real_time_histogram/real_time_histogram.py)

-This Python utility displays 3-channel RGB color histograms or a 1-channel grayscale histogram of a video stream with a matplotlib plot.
+This Python utility displays 3-channel RGB or Lab color histograms or a 1-channel grayscale histogram of a video stream, using a matplotlib plot.
 The video stream can come from either a camera or a video file.
 For more detailed information and a demonstration, see [this blog post](https://nrsyed.com/2018/02/08/real-time-video-histograms-with-opencv-and-python/) and a [video of the script output on YouTube](https://www.youtube.com/watch?v=iv60xgjGOvg).

 ![RGB histograms](images/rgb_histogram.jpg)